Azure/azure-signalr/docs/sharding.md

 In general, `primary` endpoints are considered to have more reliable network connections and are taking client traffics in; `secondary` endpoints are considered to have less reliable network connections and are not taking client traffic in, but only taking server to client side traffic, for example, broadcast messages.

 In cross-geo cases, cross-geo network can be comparatively unstable.
-For one app server located in *east us*, the endpoint located in east us can be marked as `primary` and endpoints in other regions marked as `secondary`.
-In this way, service endpoints in other regions can **receive** messages from this *east us* app server, but there will be no **cross-geo** clients routed to this app server on the cross-geo unstable server connections, the infrastructure is as below:
+For one app server located in *East US*, the endpoint located in East US can be marked as `primary` and endpoints in other regions marked as `secondary`.
+In this way, service endpoints in other regions can **receive** messages from this *East US* app server, but there will be no **cross-geo** clients routed to this app server on the cross-geo unstable server connections, the infrastructure is as below:

 ![Cross-Geo Infra](./images/cross_geo_infra.png)